asagi4/comfyui-prompt-control/README.md

 Control LoRA and prompt scheduling, advanced text encoding, regional prompting, and much more, through your text prompt.
 Generates dynamic graphs that are literally identical to handcrafted noodle soup.

+Prompt Control comes with `PCTextEncode`, which provides advanced text encoding with many additional features compared to ComfyUI's base `CLIPTextEncode`.

 A `Basic Text to Image` template is included with the extension, and can be loaded from ComfyUI's template library.

 ## What can it do?